grafana/agent/docs/sources/flow/reference/config-blocks/import.git.md

 `key_file`  | `string` | SSH private key path. | | no
 `passphrase` | `secret` | Passphrase for SSH key if needed. | | no

-## Component health

-`import.git` is reported as healthy if the repository was cloned successfully and most recent load of the module was successful.

-## Debug information

-`import.git` includes debug information for:

-* The full SHA of the currently checked out revision.
-* The most recent error when trying to fetch the repository, if any.

-## Debug metrics

-`import.git` does not expose any component-specific debug metrics.

 ## Examples

-This example imports a module from a Git repository and instantiates a custom component from an imported declare to that adds two numbers:
+This example imports custom components from a Git repository and uses a custom compnoent to add two numbers:

 ```river
 import.git "math" {